 - World Peace is a real goal, not a fairy tale.

 - There is never a reason for a refugee camp.

 - No one, anywhere, thinks it’s a good idea to marry off a girl-child to an adult man.
 And that this idea would be common sense – not something that requires a new law.

 - People start asking men “How do you do it all?”
 Because men actually do it all.

 - There is no need for commercials stating “Take time to be a dad.”

-- And lastly, do check out this video which is a very hopeful explanation of how long it takes a country to become industrialized, which is directly coupled to the emancipation of women.
+- Check out this video which is an explanation of how long it takes a country to become industrialized, which is directly coupled to the emancipation of women.

 Happy Mother’s Day,